juju/docs/src/en/charms-offline-config.md

 machines are configured via whatever model that will eventually contain them.
 This information is passed during the controller creation process since the controller needs to download Ubuntu packages in order to provision itself.
-Read [Configuring models][models-config] for details on how a model can be configured.

 Juju has the following offline-related model configuration settings at its
 disposal: